CSV File Format

 The CSV (Comma Separated Values) is a simple structured text file format existing since the nostalgic 1970's along with the introduction of FORTRAN 77 and is supported by Beyond4P, along with HTML/MHTML, XML and JSON.

-THe biggest drawback is the ignorance towards country settings.
+THe biggest drawback is the ignorance towards country specific locales.
 CSV generated from Excel files use symbols such as

 • List separator (could be commas, semicolons, tab stops, etc.)